B.F. Skinner Plays Himself

 Presentations

-“Animating the Evolution of the Skinner Box: Challenges in Visualizing Scientific Method”, Assoc.
-Behavior Analysis Intl., San Diego, CA (2018)
+“Animating the Evolution of the Skinner Box: Challenges in Visualizing Scientific Method,” Association for Behavior Analysis International, San Diego, CA (2018)

 “B.F.
-Skinner Collection - Harvard Film Archive”, European Assoc.
-Behavior Analysis, Enna, IT (2016)
+Skinner Collection – Harvard Film Archive,” European Association for Behavior Analysis, Enna, Italy (2016)

 “If I am right about human behavior, I have written the autobiography of a nonperson.”